CT (Computed Tomography) Ablation

 Interpreters

-If you need an interpreter for the day of your procedure please contact the department so we can try to arrange this.
+If you need an interpreter for the day of your procedure, please contact the department so we can try to arrange this.

 Cancelling your appointment

-If you are unable to attend your appointment we would be grateful if you could contact us as soon as possible.
+If you are unable to attend your appointment, we would be grateful if you could contact us as soon as possible.
 We can then offer your appointment to another patient and arrange another date and time for you.

-If you do not believe you should have been referred for this procedure please contact the Radiology department immediately.
+If you do not believe you should have been referred for this procedure, please contact the Radiology department immediately.

 Notes

-Hopefully this information has answered most of the questions you may have but remember this is only the starting point for discussion about your treatment.
+Hopefully, this information has answered most of the questions you may have but remember this is only the starting point for discussion about your treatment.
 Make sure you are satisfied that you have received enough information about the procedure in advance.
 Please feel free to contact your consultant or the Radiology department to discuss any queries you have before the procedure.

-You can make notes about anything you would like to ask during these discussions.
+There is a section within the PDF below, designed for you to make notes about anything you would like to ask during these discussions.

 Contact information